petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 Perhaps this project as a whole can be treated as a starting point for the user, and they can morph it to their own ends?

+Though I will acknowledge that in some cases the only value you can possibly derive from some work is a simple hand calculation, that is increasingly rare as research becomes more complex.
+In many cases, the real value we can provide is through delivering datasets and software.

 Avoid complexity!